wijoc/validify-mi/README.md

 ## Installation

-You can install the SDK via Composer:
+You can install the library via Composer:

 ```bash
 composer  require  wijoc/validify-mi
 ```

 ## Usage

-Basic usage of validation:
+Here is how you use the validation using ::make function.
+Validator::make has 4 arguments :
+1. Input that you want to validate.
+2. Rules of validation.
+3. Custom validation message.
+4. Sanitizion rules. (for now only available for wordpress project) All arguments should be an array.

 ```php
 <?php